Actions for Equity

-The recent killings of Ahmaud Arbery, Breonna Taylor, George Floyd, and Rayshard Brooks have opened eyes across the country to systemic problems, and pushed schools and organizations—including GFS—to better understand their role in dismantling racism.While equity has long been a part of the GFS mission and a core priority of our strategic vision, this awakening across the country and within our own community is inspiring us to adapt and improve, creating an even safer, stronger GFS.
+The killings of Ahmaud Arbery, Breonna Taylor, George Floyd, and Rayshard Brooks have opened eyes across the country to systemic problems, and pushed schools and organizations—including GFS—to better understand their role in dismantling racism.While equity has long been a part of the GFS mission and a core priority of our strategic vision, this awakening across the country and within our own community is inspiring us to adapt and improve, creating an even safer, stronger GFS.
 Thank you to the courageous students, families, faculty, and staff who are sharing their stories of aggressions and microaggressions, and providing voices and ideas to ensure our plan forward is implemented with love and care.

 We will bring this renewed commitment to anti-racism to life through an ongoing process that includes:

-- Community Conversations (immediate and ongoing)
+- Community Conversations (ongoing)

 - Statement and Values (shared below)

-- An Action Plan (currently in working form)
+- An Action Plan (below)

-- Accountability Checks (ongoing)
+- Accountability Checks (below and ongoing)

 Developed in partnership with the Office of Diversity, Equity, and Inclusion and the Officers of the School Committee, and with guidance and input from many—current and former students; faculty and staff; families; neighbors; and educational partners—we have built a framework for our work going forward.
 This is a working document and we will update as we listen to even more voices and test our new approach.
 Below you will find our statement and values, followed by priorities and accompanying steps: